A Sequential Homotopy Method for Mathematical Programming Problems: Introduction

 We propose the following general solution approach in this paper: We construct and analyze existence and uniqueness of a primal-dual projected gradient/antigradient flow for an augmented Lagrangian.
 The equilibria of the flow are critical points of~\eqref{eqn:mp} and vice versa.
 Under reasonable assumptions, we prove that critical points that are not local minima cannot be asymptotically stable.
 Small perturbations will make the flow escape these unwanted critical points.
 We then apply a projected version of backward Euler timestepping.
 We provide an interpretation of the backward Euler equations as the optimality conditions of a primal-dual proximally regularized counterpart to~\eqref{eqn:mp}, which satisfies a strong constraint qualification, even though~\eqref{eqn:mp} might only satisfy the Guignard constraint qualification~\cite{Guignard1969}, the weakest of all constraint qualifications.
 This gives rise to a sequential homotopy method, in which a sequence of proximally regularized subproblems needs to be solved by (possibly inexact) fast numerical methods that are only required to converge locally.

-Before we describe this apporach in full detail and rigor, we would like to sketch without proofs its salient features with an illustrative example in finite dimensions without inequalities.
-We assume the reader is familiar with standard NLP theory.
+We invite the reader to read the supplementary material, in which we sketch without proofs the salient features of our approach with an illustrative example in finite dimensions without inequalities.

-\begin{example}[Kinematic pendulum model] Let a point mass be fixed at the end of a massless rod rotating about its other fixed end.
-We would like to determine the position of minimal potential energy.
-Disregarding physical quantities and units, this leads to an optimization problem of the form